-Here’s a list of the famous architecture in the world.
+Here’s a list of the most famous architecture in the world.

 - Empire State Building